jota-one/ferencfarkas.org/catalogue/assets/texts/about/cantiones-optimae.md

 {{% /column %}}
 {{% column %}}

-3. « Máriá ének / Chant à Marie » (Song to Mary) by András Vásárhelyi, 1651
+3. *Máriá ének / Chant à Marie (Song to Mary)* : András Vásárhelyi, 1651

 Lady of Angels, full of grace,
 Mother of Jesus, glory to you,